 The city’s ambitious $41 million plan to transform the park grew out of the Plummer Park Master Plan, adopted in 1994 and updated in 2004, which reevaluated the needs of the community and identified additional recreational opportunities for the park.

 Local residents and advocates have vocally opposed the demolition of the park’s Great Hall/Long Hall and significant alteration of Fiesta Hall and formed the group Protect Plummer Park.
 In 2011, in response to the group’s efforts, the city commissioned an alternative set of plans for renovating Plummer Park that would retain the historic structures, though the original proposal was still on the table for consideration.
 In 2012, the loss of anticipated funding following the dissolution of state redevelopment agencies put a hold on the proposed project.

 The West Hollywood Preservation Alliance, which has also been actively involved, nominated Great Hall/Long Hall for listing in the National Register of Historic Places.
 Despite the West Hollywood City Council’s 4-1 vote in April 2013 opposing the designation, Great Hall/Long Hall was successfully listed in the National Register of Historic Places in 2013.

 Any proposed demolition of the historic WPA-era Great Hall/Long Hall is unnecessary and will result in a significant loss to the heritage of the city of West Hollywood.

 The Conservancy and local advocates believe strongly that viable preservation alternatives are available, yet being ignored and dismissed.
 An additional 14,000 square feet of green space should not come at the expense of the historic Great Hall/Long Hall.

-The Conservancy strongly believes there is a win-win solution here as the Great Hall/Long Hall can and should be preserved and rehabilitated, rather than destroyed.
+The Conservancy strongly believes there is a long term win-win solution here as the Great Hall/Long Hall can and should be preserved and rehabilitated, rather than destroyed.